spamegg1/reviews/courses/ProgLangA/week4/hw3/README.md

 **Example 2:**

 A piece of code like the following would not even compile, because we cannot infer a common type for all patterns.
 The types in the different patterns are conflicting.
-We cannot tell if x\verb|x|x is an int or an option.
+We cannot tell if `x` is an int or an option.

 ```haskell
 fun b(x) =